samstarling/samstarling.co.uk/content/posts/2018/11/generically-typed-react-components.md

 kind: article
 ---

-I've using React a lot on some recent projects, and I've been enjoying it.
+I've been using React a lot on some recent projects, and enjoying it.
 The surrounding community and range of libraries on offer is (unsurprisingly) great, and if you're building a common component then it's often easy to find a well-documented open source version of what you're about to build.

 One tool I can no longer live without is [Flow][flow], a static type checker.
 It helps me spot errors with passing objects that might be incompatible, accessing variables that might not exist, and a whole host of other common pitfalls.